openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

 What courses is this feature available for?

 All new courses.
-If you need this feature for an older course, please contact your PM.
+If you need this feature for an older course, please contact your edX Project Coordinator.